Guy smiling and playing piano

 The Role of Professional Evaluations

-While the aspie quiz can spark curiosity and self-discovery, it’s essential to view it as a starting point rather than a definitive measure of neurodivergence.
-The term "aspie" reflects a historical understanding of autism that is connected to prejudice and oppression, and our knowledge has since expanded to encompass a more inclusive and affirming perspective.
-Understanding neurodivergence means celebrating differences, rejecting harmful hierarchies, and creating a society where all individuals can thrive.
-If you resonate with traits once labeled as "Asperger's,” it is beneficial to gain broader understandings of autism as a whole and identify with more accurate and less harmful labels.
+The Aspie quiz can be great for those curious about the autism neurotype and self-discovery, but it's not diagnostic or a definitive measure of neurodivergence.
+The term aspie reflects a historical understanding of autism that is connected to prejudice and oppression, but our knowledge, research, and clinical practice have since expanded to encompass a more inclusive and affirming perspective referred to as the autism spectrum.
+The neurodiversity movement celebrates differences, rejects harmful hierarchies, and creates a society where all individuals can thrive.